The initial tattoo removal consultation is an important moment for every patient and every practice.

 Scarring from tattoo removal is highly unusual.

 Reassure your patients that you use proper protocols and a professional-grade system that is safe for their skin.
-Ultimately, as a practitioner, you'll still want the patient to sign a consent form addressing the risks of the procedure and promote a strong emphasis on aftercare in your practice.
+Ultimately, as a practitioner, you'll still want the patient to sign a consent form addressing the risks of the procedure and promote a strong emphasis on personal aftercare outside your practice.

 5. Can you help me revise this tattoo?